 You must attend your oath ceremony appointment unless you request a new date and provide information as to why you cannot attend.
 You should arrive about an hour in advance of your appointment time, as you will need to check in with a U.S. Citizenship and Immigration Services (USCIS) officer.
-This officer will determine your eligibility and collect all your paperwork.
+This officer will double check your eligibility and collect all your paperwork.

 You will need to bring Form N-445, Notice of Naturalization Oath Ceremony, which you will either receive at the conclusion of your interview or later in the mail.
-The notice will give you a list of what you should bring to the oath ceremony, which may include:
+The notice will give you a list of what you should bring to the oath ceremony, which might include:

 Form N-445 includes a questionnaire that is similar to the one you received on your Form N-400.
 When you arrive at the oath ceremony, a USCIS officer will collect your Form N-445.
-If you answer “yes” to any of the questions, you may not be allowed to take the oath that day.
+If you answer “yes” to any of the questions, you might not be allowed to take the oath that day.
 For more on these questions and maintaining eligibility prior to the oath ceremony, see You’re Not a Naturalized U.S. Citizen Until You Take the Oath!.

 When you take the oath, you are pledging that you will renounce allegiance to any foreign nations where you have previously held titles or citizenship.
 You also declare that you will support and defend the U.S. Constitution.
 You agree to bear arms on behalf of the U.S., perform noncombatant service in the armed forces, or perform work of national importance under civilian direction when required by law.

 Make sure that all information on it is correct, and sign it and keep it in a safe place.
-For what to do if your certificate is incorrect, go to I just spotted an error on my naturalization certificate—what do I do?.
-Congratulations, you are now a U.S. citizen!
+For what to do if your certificate is incorrect, go to What Happens If the Information on My Naturalization Certificate Is Incorrect?.